Registration is NOT required

 Check out children's programs across the county with Eventkeeper, interact with TumbleBooks or BookFlix (which are best accessed through the DCLS homepage here), or work on early literacy, math, and science skills with Cruise Into Kindergarten by clicking on the buttons below:

 The Youth Services Department is always in need of donations to support our programs.
 We always appreciate donations of crafting/art supplies as well as gift cards in any denomination to local stores.
 Have a gift card with a dollar or two left over?
 You can donate that too!
 Any amount to any store can be used for supplies, snacks or prizes for youth programs.

 1. Please arrive early to allow time to get settled, go to the bathroom, etc. Storytimes for younger ones are only 20 minutes long, so all our time together is valuable.

 2. Participate with your child!
 Children learn from watching.
 Feel free to sing and read along.
 Storytime is a chance to interact with books and the experience will be so much richer if you help your child participate.

-5. Keep reading!
-Check out the extra books provided to continue talking about each week’s theme.
+4. Keep reading!
+Check out new books each week.
 Asking questions and extending themes helps reinforce new information in your child’s mind.
 Kids love to tell you what they learned or what they remembered from storytime!

 Please contact our children's librarian at firstname.lastname@example.org or by phone at 610.358.3445.